from

 Other diseases of concern:

 AIDS/HIV - A bodily fluid borne disease.
 Prevalent in Cambodia, particularly amongst commercial sex workers.
 Avoid blood products except in emergencies.
-Practice safe sex
+Practice safe sex.

 Dengue Fever - A mosquito borne disease.
 Prevalent in some parts of Cambodia, particularly at certain times of year.
 No vaccination or prophylactic available.
 Practice good mosquito bite prevention habits.